togakangaroo/Blog/stop that = this ing.md

-From our chatlogs at Surge:
+From our chatlogs at Surge (editted to make me seem like a better debater/speller).

 > GM: can I just say, I hate